pypa/packaging.python.org/source/specifications/simple-repository-api.rst

-Mirror indexes may omit list items for yanked files in their responses to clients, or may include list items for yanked files along with their yank-status (this status must be present for yanked files).
+Mirror indexes may omit list items for yanked files in their responses to clients, or may include list items for yanked files along with their yank status (this status must be present for yanked files).

 History
 =======